DolapoIdowu/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1- prints out the last digit of a given number and checks if it is greater than or is 0 or is less than 6 and not 0 2- a program that prints the alphabet in lowercase, followed by a new line.
 3- a program that prints the alphabet in lowercase and uppercase, followed by a new line.
+4- a program that Print all the letters except q and e 5- a program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+6-